Cantera/cantera/doc/sphinx/compiling/dependencies.rst

   * http://python.org/download/
   * Known to work with 2.7 and 3.5.
 Expected to work with versions >= 3.3.
   * The Cython module supports Python 2.7 and 3.x.
-However, SCons requires Python 2, so compilation of the Python 3 module requires two Python installations.

 * Boost